“New data suggest that we are losing ground in the quest for entry-level competency…which has exacerbated a crisis in competency.”

 About the Authors

 Keith Rischer, MA, RN, CEN, CCRN is an author, blogger, nurse educator, and staff nurse who has practiced for 34 years in a wide variety of clinical settings.
 He currently works in critical care and ED.
 Defined by his passion for nursing and excellence in education, he is a recognized authority on clinical reasoning and its relevance to nursing practice.

-He has presented his insights to nursing students and nurse educators at conferences and workshops across the country and his innovative work on clinical reasoning has been featured in the following nursing publications:
+He has presented his insights to nursing students, and nurse educators at conferences and workshops across the country and his innovative work on clinical reasoning have been featured in the following nursing publications: